HNS 2026 Team

 Maybelle Wallis

 My debut, Heart of Cruelty, explored passion, deception, and corruption in the Dickensian setting of 1840s Birmingham.
 Its sequel, The Piano Player, combined medicine and murder in cholera-stricken Dublin during the Great Famine.
 Daughter of Strangers brought my characters to 1850s Manhattan, searching for refuge or revenge.
-I'm now writing a fictionalised biography of Speranza, Lady Wilde.

 Tracey Warr

-I was born in London and live in a tiny medieval house next to a river in southern France, where I’m surrounded by spectacular castles and fascinating stories about their medieval occupants.
+I was born in London and live in a tiny medieval house next to a river in southern France, where I am surrounded by spectacular castles and fascinating stories about their medieval occupants.
 I draw on archeological sites, old maps, chronicles, poems and museum objects to create fictional worlds for my readers to step into.
 I have published six historical novels.
 Before becoming a full-time writer, I worked as a contemporary art curator and art history academic.

 My Wales-based novels, Daughter of the Last King, The Drowned Court, and The Anarchy, tell the story of Nest ferch Rhys during the Norman conquest of Wales.
 My France-based novels have focused on the house of La Marche in The Viking Hostage (10th century) and Almodis the Peaceweaver (11th century).
-My latest novel, Love’s Knife, is the first in the Trobairitz Sleuth series featuring a female troubadour and another women descended from the La Marches – Philippa of Toulouse, who married Duke Guillaume IX of Aquitaine, the troubadour duke.
-I’m currently working on book 2 in the Trobairitz Sleuth series.
+My latest novel, Love’s Knife, is the first in the Trobairitz Sleuth series featuring a female troubadour and another woman descended from the La Marches – Philippa of Toulouse, who married Duke Guillaume IX of Aquitaine, the troubadour duke.
+I am currently working on book 2 in the Trobairitz Sleuth series.